hirosystems/clarinet/docs/how-to-guides/how-to-check-contract.md

 $ clarinet check <path/to/file.clar>
 ```

-If there are no syntax errors, the output of the command will be a success message.
+The command output will be a success message if there are no syntax errors.

 ```
 ✔ Syntax of contract successfully checked
 ```

 Any syntactical errors in the Clarity code will be reported, but type-checking and other semantic checks are not performed.
-This is because Clarinet is only looking at this one contract, and does not have the full context to perform a complete check.
+This is because Clarinet is only looking at this one contract and needs the full context to perform a complete check.